 When you do make changes to your social media policy, make sure those changes are immediately conveyed to your employees.

-If you do not make changes, you should still hold annual training on the company’s social media policy.
+Even if you do not make changes, you should still hold annual training on the company’s social media policy.
 Be sure the rules are clearly outlined in employees’ minds.

 Employee Social Media Policy